harpalnitk/fireship-react-course/README.md

 version 5 is new but in course first version 5 is used and then we migrtae to version 6 dom is browser i.e. client side code of react-router

+1. register all routes with <Route> in app.jsx
+2. Surround main app with      <BrowserRouter>
+3. Use Link or Navlink

+# without <Switch> nested routes will be displayed together on same page
+i.e /products/p1

+will display both
+/products component
+and /products/p1 component on same page

+with <Switch> enclosing all Routes, first matched route will be displayed

+i.e. /products if before /products/p1 then /products will be displayed

+or use exact prop for exact match

+# useHistory() hook for programatic navigation